manfredsteyer/article-treeshakable-providers/blog.md

 When I wrote this using version 6.0.0, I've noticed that we have to mention the dependencies of the service ``useClass`` points to in the ``deps`` array.
 Otherwise Angular uses the tokens from the current constructor.
 In the displayed example both expect an ``HttpClient``, hence the ``deps`` array would not be needed.
 I think that further versions will solve this issue so that we don't need the ``deps`` array for ``useClass``.

 In addition to ``useClass``, you can also use the other known options: ``useValue``, ``useFactory`` and ``useExisting``.
-Multi-Providers not seem to be supported by treeshakable providers which makes sense because when it comes to this variety, the token should not know the individual services in advance.
+Multi Providers seem to be not supported by treeshakable providers which makes sense because when it comes to this variety, the token should not know the individual services in advance.

 This means, we have to use the traditional API for this.
+As an alternative, we could build our own Multi Providers implementation by leveraging factories.
+I've included such an [implementation in my examples](https://github.com/manfredsteyer/treeshakable-providers-demo/blob/multi/src/app/flight-api/multi.token.ts); you can look it up [here](https://github.com/manfredsteyer/treeshakable-providers-demo/blob/multi/src/app/flight-api/multi.token.ts).

 ## Abstract Classes as Tokens